 The renowned 1933 essay ‘ In Praise of Shadows ’ by the Japanese author and novelist Jun’ichiro Tanizaki, has been described as ‘an exercise in mindfulness’.
-Discussing the virtues of shadow and subtlety which imbue traditional Japanese aesthetics, Tanizaki argues that the West, through its appetite for progress is continuously searching for light and clarity which can be harsh and unforgiving, whilst the subdued forms of oriental art represent an underappreciated tranquillity.
+Discussing the virtues of shadow and subtlety which imbue traditional Japanese aesthetics, Tanizaki argues that the West, through its appetite for progress, is continuously searching for light and clarity which can be harsh and unforgiving, whilst the subdued forms of oriental art represent an underappreciated tranquillity.
 Furthermore, Tanizaki contemplates the layered tones of various kinds of shadows and their ability to reflect materials with patina and sheen such as gold embroidery and cloudy crystals.

-As the darker Autumn nights creep in, there is a pull towards embracing dark walls, moody blues and graphite blacks to create drama and ambience within both residential and commercial spaces.
+As the darker Autumn nights creep in, there is a pull towards embracing dark walls, moody blues, and graphite blacks to create drama and ambiance within both residential and commercial spaces.
 It’s a design trend which has been playing out for some time and is still going strong – perhaps for the very reasons that Tanizaki outlined – the appreciation of contrast and the spectrum of tranquillity that light and shade can bring to the largest and smallest of spaces.

 The subtle and often imperfect marriage of light and darkness is never far from our minds when considering what emotional effect each piece can have in a different environment.

-Bessa’s Moonlight wall lamp epitomizes how decorative lighting can drive dramatic impact through shape, form and shadows.
+Bessa’s Moonlight wall lamp epitomizes how decorative lighting can drive dramatic impact through shape, forms, and shadows.
 Inspired by the moon and the ethereal beauty of moonlight, this stunning hand-polished brass piece is embellished with detailing that recreates the unique features of the moon’s craters.
 A central section of Portoro marble gives weight and depth whilst creating a pocket for luminescent rays which contrast with the deep dark tones of the stone.
-When mounted against a dark surface, the lamp exudes atmosphere and radiates emotion that interplays between shadow and light.[/vc_column_text][/vc_column][/vc_row]
+When assembled against a dark surface, the lamp exudes atmosphere and radiates emotion that interplays between shadow and light.

+If metallic surfaces are reflected and enhanced by the contrast of darkness and shadows, then there is no finer example of this than the Pixel Nightstand.
+A harmonious fusion of geometry, the Pixel uses complex joinery, silvering, varnishing, and gold leaf application to create a harmonious and striking design that exudes beauty.
+Triangular surfaces bounce light around the exterior frame in a unique and exquisite dance of reflection.
+Place the Pixel against dark tones and contrasting materials and the impact is multiplied tenfold.
+A striking addition to any master suite.
 Whilst geometric design creates a balanced dance of light against shaded spaces, more organic forms allude to Tanizaki’s associated passion for ‘Wabi Sabi’ the joy of imperfection or irregularity.
-The Symphony sideboard is comprised of a cluster of polished brass tubes which envelop an exotic wood structure.
+The Symphony sideboard is comprised of a cluster of polished brass tubes that envelop an exotic wood structure.
 Emotionally evocative, the tubes have been placed at irregular heights, reminiscent of a musical tune thereby creating interest and dynamism through the light and shade that is cast from the body of the piece.
-Equally at home in a luxurious residential space or a boutique hotel, the Symphony is certain to drive impact in any scheme.
+Equally, at home in a luxurious residential space or a boutique hotel, the Symphony is certain to drive impact in any scheme.

 No more so is this true than with the Babel wall light.
 An original and exquisite fixture with an unmistakable presence, the Babel is formed of organic crystal glass shards, hung from smooth circular brass rings.
-Beautiful in any setting but enhanced endlessly when placed against a dark surface where the delicate lines of the crystal ebb and flow and slivers of soft light eek out spaces between the brass structure.
+Beautiful in any setting but enhanced endlessly when placed against a dark surface where the delicate lines of the crystal ebb and flow and slivers of soft light eke out spaces between the brass structure.